RGS-IBG 2024 Panel

 Indigenous and local knowledge in the climate adaptation machine

-(link to PDF VERSION)
+(link to call for papers in PDF VERSION)

 However, under the weight of the epistemology structuring the production of knowledge on climate change and the related hegemony of the climate services paradigm, other forms of knowledge are routinely reduced to sources of data to be used, in isolation from the contexts in which they were produced, to fill gaps in scientific frameworks and models (Klenk et al 2017), or as repositories of replicable and scalable “solutions”(Petzold et al 2020; Latulippe and Klenk 2020).